giomazzolo/game-scores-api/README.md

 API coverage: `login`, `register`, `add_game`, `list_games`, `join_games`, `update_score`, `list_scores`, `list_statistics`.

 The API's `ping` and `metrics` are not included in testing.

+## 📬 Testing with Postman

+Each API individually with Postman, the collection json is included inside the root folder in `configs/postman` which can be imported for individual testing.

+To import Postman collection:

+* Inside Postman, select `"Import"`
+* Drag and Drop the file or select it from it's folder: `configs/postman/game-scores-api.postman_collection.json`.
+The collection should import correctly.
+* Go to `Environments` on the left side-bar and create a new Enviroment.
+* Add a variable called `address` and set it to `http://localhost:8080`

+The integration test script can be run to pre-populate the database with games, players and scores, to aid with individual testing.

+*Note: The Docker container must be running to test the APIs.*

 ---